Innovation Incentives in the Chemical and Pharmaceutical Industry

 Backing from politicians and society

-Innovative products and processes from chemistry and pharma are part of the solutions to the great societal challenges (healthcare, demographic change, food, mobility, climate protection, resources).
+Innovative products and processes from chemistry and pharma are part of the solutions to great societal challenges (such as healthcare, demographic change, food, mobility, climate protection, resource conservation).
 Politicians and society should be open to innovation and thus facilitate progress.

-- Increase spending, fiscal incentives for research and venture capital, reliable protection rights
+- Increase spending and provide fiscal incentives for research

 - Introduce an "innovation check" in the impact assessment of legislation

 Political framework conditions should not render innovations more difficult or even stand in their way.
-Instead, existing and future provisions should undergo an innovation check.
-This applies not only for new technologies but also, for example, for the circular economy and the enery transition (Energiewende).
+Instead, existing and future regulation should undergo an innovation check.